transloadit/uppy/.github/CONTRIBUTING.md

 ### Adding TypeScript Support

 This section won't be too in-depth, because TypeScript depends on your framework.
 As general advice, prefer using `d.ts` files and vanilla JavaScript over TypeScript files.
 This is of course circumstantial, but it makes handling the build system a lot easier when TypeScript doesn't have to transpiled.
-The version of typescript in the monorepo is `3.7.5`, so features like `import type` will not work at build time.
-For upcoming integrations, like Angular, this may be updated.
+The version of typescript in the monorepo is `4.1`.

 ### Writing docs